Elon Musk has an agreement to acquire Twitter for about US$44B

 It won't be perfect, Musk added, "but I think we want it to really have the perception and reality that speech is as free as reasonably possible."

-Twitter had initially enacted an anti-takeover measure known as a poison pill that could make a takeover attempt prohibitively expensive.
-But the board decided to negotiate after Musk updated his proposal last week to show he had secured financing, according to The Wall Street Journal, which was first to report the negotiations were underway.
+The SEC has been investigating Musk's August 2018 tweets in which he asserted that he'd secured funding to take Tesla private for US$420 a share, though he had not.
+Musk is fighting an SEC subpoena in the case in federal court.
+More recently, Musk appeared to have violated SEC rules by failing to disclose at the point he reached a 5 per cent stake in Twitter, waiting until he had more than 9 per cent.

-A rival bidder to Musk may not be stepping up any time soon, fearful of the byzantine task of moderating content on the platform, something that Musk has vowed to do less of.
+Noteworthy as they are, the SEC matters have no bearing on Musk's fitness to buy a company, according to St. John's University business professor Anthony Sabino, making it unlikely that they would represent roadblocks to the takeover.

-"The Twitter Board could not find a white knight and with Musk's financing detailed the clock has essentially struck midnight for the board which is why negotiations have begun to get a deal done," said Dan Ives, who follows Twitter for Wedbush Securities.
+With initial concerns of its own about the deal, Twitter had enacted an anti-takeover measure known as a poison pill that could make a takeover attempt prohibitively expensive.
+But the board decided to negotiate after Musk updated his proposal last week to show he had secured financing, according to The Wall Street Journal.

 While Twitter's user base of more than 200 million remains much smaller than those of rivals such as Facebook and TikTok, the service is popular with celebrities, world leaders, journalists and intellectuals.
 Musk himself is a prolific tweeter with a following that rivals several pop stars in the ranks of the most popular accounts.